jdelarica/selenium-tutorial/README.md

 ## 7.2.
 Run in CI (Continuous integration)
 Continuons integration provides continuous feedback that tests are working and validates the functionality of the application is working as expected.

 ### 7.2.1.
 CircleCI
 [CircleCI](https://circleci.com/) is a cloud service that supports GitHub projects and all majo rprogramming languages.
 It is a flexible tool that offers support to run jobs concurrently up to 16 parallel builds each isolated in their own container.

 ### 7.2.2.
 Jenkins
 [Jenkins](https://jenkins.io) is an open-source CI tool written in Java that can be hosted locally/remotely.
 Cross-platform tool that offers configuration both through a GUI interface as well as console commands. <br>
-It remains to be one of the best solutions out there, although setting up Jenkins does require some expertise.<br>
+It remains to be one of the best solutions out there, although setting up Jenkins does require some expertise.

 ### 7.2.3.
 TeamCity
 [TeamCity](https://www.jetbrains.com/teamcity/) is from the JetBrais company, and offers all of its features in its free version, and in addition, it's a great solution for enterprise needs as well.

 ### 7.2.4.
 Travis CI
 [Travis CI](https://travis-ci.org/) is one of the oldest CI servers around, and offers both hosted and on-premise variants.
 It's free for all open-source projects hosted on GitHub and for the first 100 builds.
 It is a mature solution that is used by many teams.